hadar-simulator/hadar/docs/source/mathematics/linear-model.rst

 Linear Model
 ============

-Main Optimizer is a :code:`LPOptimizer`.
-It creates linear programming problem represented grid adequacy.
+The main optimizer is :code:`LPOptimizer`.
+It creates linear programming problem representing network adequacy.
 We will see mathematics problem, step by step

 #.
 Basic adequacy equations
 #.
 Add lack of adequacy terms (lost of load and spillage)